dynatrace-oss/barista/libs/barista-components/indicator/README.md

 warning or an error.

-This directive was introduced to add indicators in the `<dt-table>`, but can be used in other components as well to handle error or warning indications.
+This directive was introduced to add indicators in the `<dt-table>`, but can be used in other components as well to handle error, warning or recovered indications.

 <ba-live-example name="DtExampleIndicatorDefault" fullwidth></ba-live-example>